www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_05_Lab.md

     > **Note**: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and select **Create storage**.

-1. From the Cloud Shell pane, run the following to register the Microsoft.Insights resource provider in preparation for the later exercises in this lab:
+1. From the Cloud Shell pane, run the following to register the Microsoft.Insights resource provider in preparation for the upcoming exercises in this lab:

    ```Bash
    az provider register --namespace 'Microsoft.Insights'